syncfusion/blazor-docs/src/charts/range-selector/data.md

 ![Numeric label format](images/data/format.png)

-The table below shows the results of applying some commonly used label formats to numeric values.
+The following table shows the results of applying some commonly used label formats to numeric values.

 <!-- markdownlint-disable MD033 -->
 <table>